-LEARNING HACKS The way to your dream A-levels is exhausting and learning-intensive – nobody has claimed otherwise.
-Studying only two days before the exams hasn’t really helped anyone.
-Instead, you should develop your own learning routine and follow it continuously.
-That way you learn as effectively as possible and save time and stress.
+LEARNING HACKS The path to your dream A-levels is strenuous and learning-intensive – no one said otherwise.
+Studying only two days before the exam has never really helped anyone.
+Instead, you should develop your own learning routine and stick to it.
+This way you learn as effectively as possible, saving time and stress.

 Making a step to a sustainable learning routine requires a lot of discipline.
 “Continuous learning” is the magic formula.
 Sounds exhausting, but you won’t regret it, because it will have an extremely positive effect not only on your school time, but also on your further life.
 You don’t believe me?
 Try it and see what happens.

 A continuous learning routine has nothing to do with the hours of learning you might imagine.
 It is rather a long-term learning plan that leads in small steps to a big goal.
 That means as much as: Study a few minutes every day for a specific subject, then put the book down and enjoy life.
 Those who conscientiously follow through with these few minutes of learning will achieve an unassailable learning advantage in the long run.
 Don’t you think?
 An example: Suppose you study 10 extra minutes a day, 6 days a week.
 That makes 60 minutes a week, 250 minutes a month and 1500 minutes a half year.
 In that time, you can’t help but get better at school.

 Okay, this plan is ambitious.
 But it is possibly.
 After all, 10 minutes a day is not the world.
 The more individually your learning routine is, the better.
 In the end, only you know how and for how long you can learn best.
 You can study only math for a week, but you can also take turns with the subjects.
 You can study 4 days a week instead of 6 days, but then learn for 20 minutes.
 Many students like to use the weekend to learn more because they need to take some time off during the week.
 Others do it the other way round.
 You have to decide that for yourself.